What Is a Good Typing Speed? WPM Benchmarks for 2026

 For competitive typing

-You'll need 100+ WPM to be competitive on sites like TypeRacer, and 150+ to place in the top rankings.
+You'll need 100+ WPM to be competitive in online typing leagues, and 150+ to place in the top rankings.

 Speed by Age Group